filafb/learning-docker/learning-docker.md

       `docker-machine ssh myvm1 "docker swarm init --advertise-addr <myvm1 ip>"`
     * Always run the command with port 2377 or no port at all.
 Port 2376 is the Docker deamon port.
 Using this one may cause errors

-    The command above returns an command to help adding other machine to the cluster.
+    The command above returns a command to help adding other machine to the cluster.
 Run it using docker-machine ssh

     To see all nodes, run `docker node ls`, eg:
     `docker-machine ssh myvm1 "docker node ls"`